sharbours/android-web-kiosk-mic/README.md

 A fork of the original version https://github.com/screenlite/android-web-kiosk

 ## Key Features
+- Added microphone access so this can be used with speech input
 - Displays any website in immersive full-screen mode
 - Automatically launches on device boot
 - Brings itself back to the foreground if minimized